 Confucius said: “Ah!
 Yan Hui could focus his mind solely on goodness for three months, whereas others can manage only a day or a month.”

 Confucius said: “Yan Hui was so admirable!
-A handful of rice to eat, a gourd of water to drink, a hovel in a shabby lane to live in: while others would have been unable to endure such misery, Yan Hui never let it make any difference to his happiness.
+A handful of rice to eat, a gourd of water to drink, and a hovel in a shabby lane to live in: while others would have been unable to endure such misery, Yan Hui never let it make any difference to his happiness.
 Yan Hui was so admirable!”

 Confucius said to Yan Hui: “To take office when needed and to stay out of sight when dismissed: only you and I can do this.”
 Zilu said: “If you had command of the Three Armies, who would you appoint to help you?”
 Confucius said: “I wouldn’t choose someone who wrestles tigers barehanded or swims across rivers without fearing death.
 But I would choose someone who approaches difficulties with due caution and achieves victories through careful planning.”